 If you have questions about your daughter's experience, she can be your first resource followed by the local chapter advisor then either the campus or National Support systems.
 Nationally – each chapter has an assigned consultant and asst./assoc. director of chapter services working to support and guide the chapter.
 You may reach any of these support resources by contacting National Headquarters at 540-459-4212.

 Having a child go off to college can be a confusing time when it comes to balancing boundaries with showing support and knowing when to intervene.
 Here are some times to speak up or ask more questions:

 - Not having enough time to study - a normal Tri Sigma week includes 5-7 hours of meetings/activities

 - Does not feel included or supported by the chapter

 - Required weeknight programming past 10 p.m.

 - Acting strange or secretive about chapter programming

-If you have any concerns, contact National Headquarters at (540) 459-4212 and ask to speak with your chapter's Assistant Director of Chapter Services.
-As a common practice, we do not disclosure the name or information about a caller reporting concerns.
-We do hope to obtain the callers name and number in case we have additional questions for clarification which might help us address concerns.
+If you have any concerns, contact National Headquarters at 540-459-4212 and ask to speak with your chapter's assistant/associate director of chapter services.
+As a common practice, we do not disclose the name or information about a caller reporting concerns.
+We do hope to obtain the caller's name and number in case we have additional questions for clarification which might help us address concerns.